Chart Color Schemes

 Population

-Population growth drivers in Broome are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Broome are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Broome's population, as of November 2025, is approximately 16,607.
-This figure represents an increase of 1,947 people since the 2021 Census, which recorded a population of 14,660.
-The growth was inferred from the estimated resident population of 16,238 in June 2024 and an additional 119 validated new addresses since the Census date.
-This results in a population density ratio of 331 persons per square kilometer.
-Broome's 13.3% growth rate since the 2021 census exceeded the national average of 8.9%, positioning it as a regional growth leader.
-Natural growth contributed approximately 52.3% of overall population gains in recent periods.
+Broome's population was around 16,607 as of November 2025.
+This reflected an increase of 1,947 people since the 2021 Census, which reported a population of 14,660 people.
+The change was inferred from the estimated resident population of 16,238 in June 2024 and an additional 119 validated new addresses since the Census date.
+This level of population resulted in a density ratio of 331 persons per square kilometer.
+Broome's growth rate of 13.3% since the 2021 census exceeded the national average of 8.9%.
+Natural growth contributed approximately 52.3% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Future population dynamics project an above median growth for Australia's non-metropolitan areas.
-By 2041, the area is expected to increase by 2,187 persons, representing a total increase of 10.9% over the 17-year period.
+For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population dynamics anticipate an above median growth for Australia's non-metropolitan areas.
+The area is expected to increase by 2,187 persons to 2041, reflecting a total increase of 10.9% over the 17 years.

 Frequently Asked Questions - Population